-Provide the Centers for Disease Control and Prevention (CDC) with \$7.8 billion in FY 2020, a \$500 million funding increase.
+Provide the Centers for Disease Control and Prevention (CDC) with a meaningful funding increase for FY 2022

 Identifying and avoiding events that may trigger GBS is an important initiative to reduce the number of cases.
 The Centers for Disease Control (CDC) continues to act on the frontlines of monitoring, surveiling, and preventing Zika infections (and other possible GBS triggering illnesses).